Li Qiang: Shanghai (2017–2022)

-Premiership
+Premiership (2023–)

-Following the first plenary session of the 20th CCP Central Committee, Li was appointed to the CCP Politburo Standing Committee.
-He was expected to become premier in 2023, the first since 1976 to rise directly to premiership from local government without any prior working experience in the central government, especially as a vice premier.
-Observers have said that the lack of Beijing experience makes him heavily dependent on support from Xi to run the State Council.
+Following the 1st Plenary Session of the 20th CCP Central Committee, held after the closing day of the 20th Party Congress in October 2022, Li was appointed to the CCP Politburo Standing Committee as its second-ranking member.
+Effectively putting him on track to become the premier, observers speculated that the lack of Central Government experience would make him heavily dependent on support from Xi to run the State Council.
+On 28 October, he was succeeded by Chen Jining as the party secretary of Shanghai.
 Reuters reported on 3 March 2023, citing sources, that Li pushed for the quick relaxation of zero-COVID rules in late 2022, resisting pressure from Xi, who wanted to slow the pace of the reopening.
 It also reported that Li had become the head of the CCP's COVID taskforce, and had also encouraged local governments to continue loosening COVID restrictions.

-Li took office as premier on 11 March, taking over from Li Keqiang.
-He is the first person since Zhou Enlai to be premier without holding prior office as vice-premier.
+In December 2022, Li gave attended the opening ceremony of the 13th National Congress of the All-China Federation of Industry and Commerce and gave a speech "on behalf of the Communist Party's Central Committee and the State Council", hinting at his role in the State Council.
+Li took office as premier on 11 March during the first session of the 14th National People's Congress, taking over from Li Keqiang.
+He is the first person since Zhou Enlai to rise directly to premiership from local government without any prior working experience in the central government, especially as a vice premier.